Representing A Spouse or Partner in Same- or Mixed-Gender Couples or Partnerships

 - Advance directives — If you are seriously injured in a state that does not recognize your relationship, discriminatory laws may prevent your spouse from visiting you and making crucial end-of-life decisions unless your advance directives clearly express your wishes.

-Both partners are considered the legal parents of a child born during your legal domestic partnership: you each have the rights to custody and visitation, and share with the other partner the obligation of financially supporting a child, even if when one of you is not the parent.
-As a precaution, you may consider obtaining an adoption decree or judgment of parentage to safeguard your parental rights.
+Both partners are considered the legal parents of a child born during your legal domestic partnership: you each have rights to custody and visitation and to share with the other partner the obligation of financially supporting a child, even if one of you is not a biological parent.
+As a precaution, you may consider obtaining an third-party adoption decree or judgment of parentage to safeguard your parental rights.
 During dissolution proceedings, the court orders child support and parenting plans as for any marital dissolution involving children.

 Mediation and collaborative methods for ending a domestic partnership

 When your relationship dissolves, you face many of the same issues as married couples involved in complex divorces.
 We may encourage you to engage in mediation or collaborative law to reach an agreement on the division of assets, child custody and support issues if alternative dispute resolution is feasible in resolving your issues.
-We studied mediation at the prestigious Pepperdine University School of Law, Strauss Institute for Dispute Resolution and have training in collaborative law techniques.
-Alan R. Silverman can act as a neutral mediator who guides you and your partner toward an equitable agreement or we can represent you during the mediation or collaborative law process and your partner participates by retaining his or her own counsel.
+We studied mediation at the prestigious Pepperdine University School of Law, Strauss Institute for Dispute Resolution in Malibu CA and studied and have practice in collaborative-law techniques.
+Alan R. Silverman can act as a neutral mediator who guides you and your partner toward an equitable agreement or we can represent you during the mediation or collaborative-law process and your partner participates by retaining his or her own counsel.

-Learn more about same-sex domestic partnership registration and dissolution issues from us
+Learn about domestic partnership registration and dissolution issues from us

-To learn how our law firm helps same-gender couples with child custody, property and support matters, call Silverman & Silverman, Attorneys at Law, at 760.512.3251 or 415.906.4142 or online to schedule your free, initial telephone consultation.
+To learn how our law firm helps same-or mixed-gender couples with child custody, property and support matters, call Silverman & Silverman, Attorneys at Law, at 760-512-3251 or online to schedule your free, initial telephone consultation.